jorgemanrubia/turbolinks_render/README.md

 When these conditions are met and `render` is used:

-- The body of the page is replaced with the rendered content with Javascript
+- The page content is replaced with the rendered content with Javascript.
+It uses Turbolinks to do this replacement, so it is pretty smart about keeping the `<head>` when it's identical, executing `<script>` elements, etc.
 - An event `turbolinks:load` is dispatched

 You can disable turbolinks on a given request with: